 If your car accident in Rochester involved over $1,000 in property damages or any injuries, then you're required to report the accident to the DMV, which has an office off Main Street near Frontier Field.
 Typically, you will just need to fill out and submit a form relating to the incident as well as any other information the DMV may request.

 When it comes to insurance, New York is a no-fault automobile insurance state which means that your own insurance company will pay for any injuries you sustained up to your policy limit.
 However, to claim these no fault benefits, you must report the accident to your insurance company within 30 days.

 With property damage claims, at a minimum your insurance policy covers property damage to other vehicles (if you're at fault).
 Each driver's insurance companies will investigate the claims and may interview you and other witnesses in order to determine fault and liability.
 If your case is not fully resolved through your insurance companies, you may decide to take the other driver to court.

 If you find yourself at the courthouse door as a result of your Rochester car accident, one of your first decisions is how you will file your case.
 This can depend on the amount of damages you're seeking.
 For example, if your claim is only for money damages and is less than $5,000 (not including interest and costs), then you may need to file a small claims case.

 Before going to court you should at the very least consult with a personal injury attorney to make sure that you understand the process and are requesting all of the damages that you're entitled to under the law.

-Yes you can.
-As you can see, between insurance companies and the courthouse, the process of recovering after a car accident in Rochester can be complicated.
+Between insurance companies and the courthouse, the process of recovering after a car accident in Rochester can be complicated.
+For instance, liability may hinge on a piece of evidence requiring expert review.
 Having an attorney by your side can make all the difference and remove a considerable amount of stress from your life.
-Reach out to one today and receive a free initial evaluation of the facts of your case.
+Get in touch with a local accident law attorney today.

 Contact a qualified attorney.